 // send it like image/jpeg $image->send(); // send it like image/png $image->send(Image::PNG);

-Because rendering of image by lnk to presenter which will call $image->send(); can be little bit slow, it is better to save changed file and then to show directly this saved file.
+Because rendering of the image by link to presenter which will call $image->send(); can be a little bit slow, it is better to save changed file and then to show directly this saved file.

-Such API is really pleasure to use, isn't it?
+Such API is really a pleasure to use, isn't it?